nallovint/birb_lm/README.md

 ### 6) Chat
 - Chat UI: http://localhost:3000/chat.html
 - Left panel: select documents to include, then “Use selected” (locks after first message)
-- Ask questions; answers cite sources, and suggestions update
+- Ask questions; answers use inline numeric refs (e.g., 1 or [1]) and a Citations list (📄 filename.ext pg.
+N).
+Suggestions update as you go
+- Optional: toggle “Allow outside knowledge for this message” above the input to allow general knowledge for just that message; when off, answers are strictly grounded to the selected documents
 - Rebuild progress also appears in the chat header

 ## How it works
 - Indexing: PDFs are one chunk per page; other text is word‑window chunked with overlap; embeddings are saved to `storage/index.json`
-- Retrieval: queries are embedded and top‑K chunks are added as context; selection restricts retrieval to chosen docs
+- Retrieval: queries are embedded and top‑K chunks are added as context (default top‑K = 12; per‑snippet cap ≈ 2000 chars).
+Selection restricts retrieval to chosen docs.
+Conversation carryover defaults: 12 messages total, ~12000 characters budget
 - Settings: persisted at `storage/settings.json`, read at runtime to switch providers without restart

 ## Environment variables (optional)